mughal dynasty

 • In 1642, Shah Jahan constructed the expansive 40-acre Shalimar Gardens, which UNESCO recognized as a World Heritage Site in 1981.

-4. Aurangazeb- Decline of Mughal Empire
+4. Aurangazeb- Decline of Empire

 • Aurangzeb, the final significant Mughal emperor and son of Shah Jahan, ascended to power after a fierce succession battle against his brothers Dara Shikoh, Shuja, and Murad.